phac-nml/irida/doc/developer/setup/index.md

 * `yarn sass` - compile all `.scss` files into `.css` files, with sourcemaps.
 * `yarn build` - compile all es6 files to es2015.
 * `yarn start` - use when developing front end code.
-Webpack will monitor for changes to the entry files, compile them, and then updated the browser with the changes.
+Webpack will monitor for changes to the entry files, compile them, and then updates the browser with the changes.

 JavaScript and SCSS Code Formatting and Linting
 ===============================================